janoleko/EagleHMM/Notizen.md

 * Step lenght/ speed: Mean &rarr; Gamma distributed
-* Turning angle: abs(mean())/pi &rarr; from von Mises distr. to beta distribution
+* Turning angle: abs(mean())/pi &rarr; from von Mises distr. to beta distribution &rarr; Absolute value is used because for the soaring state it does not matter if the turning direction is always left or always right.
 * Height first difference: Mean &rarr; normally distributed